EM:RAP Admin, Groups Feature

 • A confusing checkout process for new members, showing $0 orders during activation

-• Using a separate sales tax calculator for calculating individual member taxes
+• A separate manual sales tax calculator for calculating individual member taxes

 • Processing payments through an external system